Browse books

 Meghan Daum

-author of Life Would Be Perfect If I Lived In That House
+Author of Life Would Be Perfect If I Lived In That House

 The Next Scott Nadelson: A Life in Progress is an endearing self-portrait filled with wisdom, humor, and refreshing honesty.
 Nadelson examines moments in his life marked by failure and disappointment, yet nothing fails or disappoints in this fine modern memoir.
 A great read.